PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM-MacOS.md

 **Connecting as Joycon:**

 When you connect as a joycon, it will behave like a normal joycon.
-It doesn't immediately connect and wants you to either pair with a 2nd joycon or press SL+SR to put it into horizontal mode.
-There's no point in pairing with a 2nd joycon* since you can just use the Pro Controller.
+It doesn't immediately connect and wants you to either pair with a 2nd joycon or press SL+SR to put it into horizontal mode

+For the right joycon, you can press the Home button to immediately leave the grip menu.
+This will let you easily start LGPE programs which use the right joycon.
+The left joycon doesn't have this option and will require you to either pair with a right joycon or to enter horizontal mode.
+There are currently no programs that use the left joycon.

 To enter horizontal mode, you can press SL+SR on the keyboard controls by pressing F1 and F3 at the same time.
 This will let you exit the grip menu and enter a game like LGPE that requires a joycon.
 But keep in mind that this will also rotate the controls by 90 degrees (IOW, confusing).
 Check the keyboard mapping for both vertical and horizontal joycon orientations.